hondaislife420/SDMI-Package/README.md

 ### Prerequisites

-Open the game and in the settings set your settings to dx11
+Open the game and in the settings set your renderer to dx11

 ### How to run the Launcher: